Pathfinder - Alchemist Discoveries Breakdown

 - Tentacle (Ex): The Tentacle trades the utility of a full arm for a tentacle attack.
 Note that "The tentacle does not give the alchemist any extra attacks", so you can't get extra attacks on a Full Attack.
 It's an either-or situation.
 Personally, I would take Vestigial Arm over Tentacle every time.

 - Tumor Familiar (Ex): Familiars are astoundingly useful as scouts, messengers, and assistants.
-The ability to use Share Spells with your mutagens lets you do silly things like boost your viper familiar's constitution by 8 for a better poison DC, or give your cat familiar +8 strength and set it loose in a room full of level 1 human commoners.
+The ability to use Share Spells to share your mutagen lets you do silly things like boost your viper familiar's constitution by 8 for a better poison DC, or give your cat familiar +8 strength and set it loose in a room full of level 1 human commoners.
 A monky familiar can run around delivery infusions to allies or wearing Poisoner's Gloves.
 A mutagened owl could probably carry enemies into the air and drop them.
 The possibilities are immense.
 See my Practical Guide to Familiars for additional guidance.

 - Vestigial Arm (Ex): The wording is somewhat confusing, but the intention of the ability is not as abusable as people hope.
 If you use Two-Weapon Fighting, you can't weild a third weapon in your additional hand.
 You could technically dual-weild greatswords, though this wasn't the intention.
 You may be able to use a shield in the additional hand, though that hasn't been addressed to my knowledge.
 You also can't wear additional rings or gloves, so you can't do fun things like wearing an extra set of Poisoner's Gloves.
 However, you can use the additional hand to reload crossbows, so you can do silly things like Two-Weapon Fighting with hand crossbows or you can apply poison to a weapon.
 Vivisections can make abundant and effective use of the reload tactic.
 Even so, I would only take this discovery once.

 - Wings (Ex): Flight is fantastic, but I wouldn't take this more than once.
 Use one or two minutes of duration to get through a fight, and you should have plenty to get through the day.